Print Options

 Students may propose additional elective courses with substantial municipal finance contents.
 Proposals will be considered on a case-by-case basis, by the Faculty Director.

-Certificate in Policy Analysis
+Specialization in Policy Analysis

 Faculty Directors: Dan Black

-Program Description: The Certificate in Policy Analysis enables students to learn technical and analytical tools in the classroom and subsequently to apply them to a real-world project for a real-world client in a supported environment.
+Program Description: The specialization in Policy Analysis enables students to learn technical and analytical tools in the classroom and subsequently to apply them to a real-world project for a real-world client in a supported environment.
 Students will also learn valuable project management, communications, and other professional skills.
-Students earning the Certificate in Policy Analysis will be well positioned for careers in local and state governments as well as the private sector financial and consulting firms who serve them.
+Students earning the specialization in Policy Analysis will be well positioned for careers in local and state governments as well as the private sector financial and consulting firms who serve them.

-Certificate Requirements
+Specialization Requirements

 • PPHA 34600 Program Evaluation